osmandapp/docs/content/osmand/widgets/nav-widgets.md

 ## Bearing

-Bearing widget shows relative or magnetic bearing in angular unit ({% data variables.android-values.shared_string_degrees %} 180, {% data variables.android-values.shared_string_degrees %} 360, {% data variables.android-values.shared_string_milliradians %}).
+The bearing widget shows the absolute or relative bearing to a target in angular units ({% data variables.android-values.shared_string_degrees %} 180, {% data variables.android-values.shared_string_degrees %} 360, {% data variables.android-values.shared_string_milliradians %}).

-Bearing requires to have a **target point** selected.
-In case you have **destination** or **first intermediate point** (if present) selected for navigation, it will be used as a target point.
-Otherwise, **top selected marker** will be used.
+To show a bearing requires to have a **target point** selected.
+In case you have a **destination** (or a **first intermediate point**, if present) selected for navigation, this will be used as the target point.
+Otherwise, the **topmost selected marker** will be used.

-[Magnetic bearing](https://en.wikipedia.org/wiki/Bearing_(angle)#Absolute) is the clockwise angle between north and a target point observed from your location.
-So, if you start moving by compass, that the compass value equals to Magnetic bearing value, you will reach the target point.
-For example, if Magnetic bearing is 0, then you need move strictly to the North to reach target point.
+[Magnetic bearing](https://en.wikipedia.org/wiki/Bearing_(angle)#Absolute) is the clockwise (horizontal) angle between magnetic north and the target point observed from your location.
+This is the compass value of a magnetic compass you have to follow to reach this target.
+Example: If the Magnetic bearing is shown as 0, you need move strictly towards magnetic north to reach the target point.

-[Relative bearing](https://en.wikipedia.org/wiki/Bearing_(angle)#Relative) refers to the angle between the forward direction and the target point. **Forward direction** is a direction of your movement taken from GPS-device or head of device orientation (GPS-compass) in case you stand still.
-For example, an object relative bearing of 0 degrees would be straight ahead; an object relative bearing 180 degrees would be straight behind.
+[Relative bearing](https://en.wikipedia.org/wiki/Bearing_(angle)#Relative) refers to the angle between your forward direction and the target point.
+Your **forward direction** is either your **direction of your motion** as taken from the GPS-sensors, or in case you stand still **where you point your device** (i.e. your device orientation as per its magentic compass).
+Example: An object with relative bearing of 0 degrees is straight ahead of you, an object with relative bearing 180 degrees is straight behind you.

 ![Relative Magnetic bearing widget](/assets/images/widgets/relative_magnetic_bearing_widget.png)